InfluxCommunity/ArrowFlightClient_Query_Examples/Java/README.md

     export INFLUX_TOKEN=WIIiwererffkdfoiwe==
     ```

-2. Run one of the following:
+2. Run the following:
-    - For Cloud Serverless: `sh ./influxdb-build.sh serverless`
-    - For Cloud Dedicated: `sh ./influxdb-build.sh dedicated`
+    - `sh ./influxdb-build.sh build`

 The script builds an image with the name `javaflight`.